 Outside of Square, Yoshitaka teamed up with Capcom on its Japanese only episodic game El Dorado Gate in 2000.
 His characterisation, while again displaying many familiar traits, would be executed in contrast to previous box arts with a distinct anime inspired look of heavier line work and shading which also complimented the cel-shading found in-game.

-Post El Dorado Gate his box art catalogue has been exclusively Final Fantasy based, however it would return to the traditional painted style of the debut’s cover art, using watercolour and ink.
+Post El Dorado Gate his box art catalogue has almost been exclusively Final Fantasy based, however it would return to the traditional painted style of the debut’s cover art, using watercolour and ink.
 Interestingly the artist has stated how he is unsure the medium of computer art can realise his artistic ambitions.

 With his open appreciation for western art from 60’s comic books to art nouveau inspiring his works, Yoshitaka has rightly pointed out that his trans-Atlantic success over the past twenty years has been down to the blurring of both eastern and western art styles; a style that has helped creatively distinguish one of video games most enduring and iconic series’ and bring attention to a classic box artist.